 Results

-Head shape asymmetry.
-As expected, head shape at the population level was strongly directionally asymmetric (Table 1, Fig. 3).
-This directional asymmetry (DA) is however located mostly on the mandibles, with the incisivi (landmarks 18 to 23) being the most conspicuously asymmetric structures, as well as the insertion area of the mandible closer muscle (landmarks 28-29, 32-33; Fig. 3).
-DA can also be noticed in head structures which are located close to the mandibles, such as the clypeus-labrum region (landmarks 1-3 and 12), and the tentorial bridge (landmarks 14-15).
-The major directionally asymmetric patterns are the tilting of the clypeus-labrum region towards the right side, and the dorso-ventral and antero-posterior displacement of mandible incisivi.
-Fluctuating asymmetry (FA) is also significant, although its magnitude is much less than DA.
-FA is more spread out across the head than DA, however, the incisivi also show a higher FA (Supp.
-Fig. 1).
+Head and mandible shape asymmetry.
+As expected, mandible shape at the population level was strongly directionally asymmetric (Table 1, Fig. 3, Fig. S1-S2).
+This directional asymmetry (DA) is however located mostly at the incisivi which are the most conspicuously asymmetric structures, as well as the insertion area of the mandible closer muscle (Fig. 3, Fig. S2).
+Basically, the asymmetrical difference in mandible shapes can be summarized as a lengthier and less broad left mandible, with a more medio-laterally compressed area of muscle insertion, while the right mandible is bulkier, and makes a sharper angle between its dorsal and ventral parts leading to a more “bent” shape.
+DA can also be noticed in head capsule structures which are located close to the mandibles, such as the clypeus-labrum, and the tentorial bridge.
+The major directionally asymmetric patterns are the tilting of the clypeus-labrum region towards the right side, but when difference are amplified, the eye and antenna region also reveal subtle directional asymmetry, with the right side projecting more posteriorly and dorsally than the left side.
+Fluctuating asymmetry (FA) is also significant, in the mandibles and in the head caspule, although its magnitude is much less than DA.
+FA is more spread out across the head than DA, however, the incisivi also show a higher FA variation component (Fig. S1).

-When using Neubauer et al.'s (2020) approach, the major asymmetric component, explaining over 90% of asymmetric variance, is directional (Fig. 4).
-The second axis, which represents about 2% of asymmetric variance is centered around 0 (One sample t-test, mean = 0.0021, t = 0.5208, df = 48, P = 0.6049), and normally distributed (Shapiro-Wilk normality test, W = 0.9885, P = 0.9105), suggesting it represents a FA component.
-Further axes, representing ≤1% of asymmetric variance were not explored.
-Unexpectedly, iFA and iDA (i.e. positions of individuals along these two asymmetric axes) appear correlated with each other (Fig.4, Pearson's correlation, r = 0.3569, t = 2.6191, df = 47, P = 0.0118).
-Similar results were obtained when restricting these analyses to landmarks from the mandibles only.
+When using Neubauer et al.'s (2020) approach, the asymmetry PCA of the head and mandible both show that the major part of the asymmetric variation is directional, with PC1 accounting for 62% of asymmetric variation for the head capsule, and up to 88% for the mandibles (Fig. 4).
+The second axis, which represents for the head and mandibles respectively about 10% and 3% of asymmetric variance is centered around 0 (respectively for the head and mandibles, one sample t-test, mean = 0.0002 and -0.0003, t = 0.101 and -0.160, df = 48, both P > 0.85), and normally distributed for the mandibles, for the head when removing two extreme data points (Shapiro-Wilk normality test, W = 0.9858 and 0.9704, both P > 0.2), suggesting it represents a FA component.
+Further axes of asymmetric variance were not explored.